-This report details the results of a geotechnical investigation carried out for a proposed residential apartment block at No.142 Ocean Street, Narrabeen, NSW.
+This report details the results of a geotechnical investigation carried out for a proposed residential apartment building at No.140 - 142 Ocean Street, Narrabeen, NSW.
 The investigation was undertaken by Crozier Geotechnical Consultants (CGC) at the request of the client Trio Industries Pty Ltd.